Shahzad Bhatti Welcome to my ramblings and rants!

 PlexSpaces supports two fundamental communication patterns:

-- Tell (fire-and-forget): The sender dispatches a message and moves on.
+• Tell (asynchronous): The sender dispatches a message and moves on.
 Use this for events, notifications, and one-way commands.

 from plexspaces import actor, handler, host